 Our results of operations are dependent on the overall economic health of our markets, tenants and the specific segments in which we own properties.
 These segments include office, retail and multifamily.
 All segments are affected by external economic factors, such as inflation, consumer confidence and unemployment rates, as well as changing tenant and consumer requirements.

-As of December 31, 2015, no single property or tenant accounted for more than 10% of total assets or total real estate rental revenue.
+As of December 31, 2016, one property, Riverside Apartments, accounted for more than 10% of total assets.
+No single property or tenant accounted for more than 10% of the real estate rental revenue.